atsign-foundation/at_pico_w/README.md

 <img width=250px src="https://i.imgur.com/CC7bEFI.png">

+5. Configure the project via Ctrl + Shift + P (or Cmd + Shift + P) and type `Configure Project` and press Enter just like before to setup the Pico project.

 ## 4. Connecting to WiFi

 1. Edit the `settings.json` by adding your WiFi and Password, leave the atSign blank for now.